Radio Shack 43-3102 intercom squelch adjustment

 These intercoms are specified at -109 dBm 20 dB SINAD sensitivity (very good).

-However, intercom squelch is set a bit too tight in my opinion from the factory.
+However, intercom squelch is set a bit too tight from the factory.
 The CTCSS/PL squelch system uses several of the same frequencies as standard two-way radios.
 Lowering the squelch threshold allows weaker RF signals to be heard without falsely opening the squelch on static.

 Squelch adjustment tradeoffs